AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 * Type: An enum describing what type of item it is.
 * Network channel: QoS channel to use for updates for this script, derived from Network Behaviour.
 * Network send interval: Attribute which is derived from NetworkBehaviour.
 Determines maximum update rate in seconds.

+## The Hierarchy attribute.
+The hierarchy attribute in Item Attributes can be used to parse SS13 metadata from the hier.txt file.
+An example of a hier string would be, for optical meson scanners, `/obj/item/clothing/glasses/meson`.
+After you fill this in, it would grab sprites, inhand references, description, other attributes from the metadata automatically.

 ![Item attributes](https://i.imgur.com/4LseziQ.png)